monte-language/monte/docs/source/intro.rst

      from E, capability security is "natural security": if you shouldn't use it, you just can't see it.

-- Monte enables the fearless yet powerful use of multi-party limited-trust mobile code.
+- Monte enables the fearless yet powerful use of multi-party limited-trust mobile code, as we shall discuss in the chapter on :ref:`secure-distributed-computing`.

-These qualities cannot be achieved with traditional security approaches.
-Do not expect the next release of Java, Windows, or Linux to fix the problem: the flaws in these systems lie at the heart of their architectures, unfixable without breaking upward compatibility, as we shall discuss in the chapter on :ref:`secure-distributed-computing`.

 .. [*] As with all sufficiently complex concurrency systems, deadlock is
        possible.
 That said, it has not been observed outside of specially-constructed pathological object graphs.

 Because Readability Matters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~